prabath/prabath.github.io/index.md

 ./rex.sh update-index
 ```

 Lists the git repo(s), along with all the corresponding updates since IS 5.2.0.
+The product updates are provided via WSO2 Update Manager ([WUM](https://wso2.com/updates/wum)).
+These updates are not open source and provided only to the WSO2 customers and trial users.
+This tool does not provide any updates - but simply uses the publicly available metadata via the WUM tool to generate some useful information.

 ```markdown
 ./rex.sh updates